-Ayr United v Arbroath
+Ayr United stun leaders Arbroath

 Post update

-Jack Hamilton (Arbroath) wins a free kick in the attacking half.
+Colin Hamilton (Arbroath) wins a free kick on the right wing.

 Post update